pschanely/CrossHair/doc/source/case_studies.rst

 **For library consumers**

+If the library that you're using applies the ``specs_complete`` directive described above, CrossHair can help you.
-When CrossHair runs, it will freely invent any behavior for the library you consume, so long as that behavior conforms to the contracts.
+When CrossHair runs, it will freely invent any behavior for the library, so long as that behavior conforms to the contracts.

 Even if you don't want to use contracts in *your* project, you can annotate your existing unit tests with the trivial contract of ``"""post: True"""``, and CrossHair